 While AI and machine learning provide significant benefits for cyber defense, they also introduce new risks and considerations.
 There are concerns about “black box” AI systems taking actions that have unforeseen consequences.
 Attackers can also manipulate AI systems by poisoning their data or models.
 For these reasons, human oversight and governance are essential to ensure AI’s safe, fair, and ethical use in cybersecurity.

 AI and machine learning have significantly enhanced cyber threat detection and response.
-AI solutions can monitor networks continuously for anomalies and flag threats in real-time.
+These solutions can monitor networks continuously for anomalies and flag threats in real-time.

 AI systems employ algorithms to establish a baseline of normal network activity and then monitor for deviations that could indicate threats.
 Compared to static rules-based systems, AI solutions can detect new or evolving threats that have not been seen before.
 They identify anomalies by analyzing huge volumes of data to spot patterns that humans may miss.